KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 Moreover SLAM algorithms use two main designs.
 The first design corresponds to filter-based solutions (Extended Kalman filter or particle filters), the second design utilizes parallel methods derived from PTAM (Parallel Tracking and Mapping).
 In this project we have focused mainly on visual-inertial SLAM (viSLAM) an evolution of visual SLAM (vSLAM) tecniques.

+The front-end data collection of SLAM is of two types: Visual SLAM and LiDAR SLAM.
+Visual SLAM (vSLAM) uses camera to acquire or collect imagery of the surrounding.
+It can use simple cameras (360 degree panoramic, wide angle and fish-eye camera), compound eye cameras (stereo and multi cameras), and RGB-D cameras (depth and Time-of-Flight cameras).
+A ToF (time-of-flight) camera is a range imaging camera system that employs time-of-flight techniques to resolve distance between the camera and the subject for each point of the image, by measuring the round trip time of an artificial light signal provided by a laser or an LED.
+Cameras provide a large volume of information, they can be used to detect landmarks (previously measured positions).
+Landmark detection can also be combined with graph-based optimization, achieving flexibility in SLAM implementation.
+LiDAR SLAM implementation uses a laser sensor.
+Compare to Visual SLAM which used cameras, lasers are more precise and accurate.
+The high rate of data capture with more precision allows LiDAR sensors for use in high-speed applications such as moving vehicles such as self-driving cars and drones.

+The output data of LiDAR sensors often called as point cloud data is available with 2D (x, y) or 3D (x, y, z) positional information.

+The laser sensor point cloud provides high-precision distance measurements, and works very effectively for map construction with SLAM.
+Generally, movement is estimated sequentially by matching the point clouds.
+The calculated movement (travelled distance) is used for localizing the vehicle.
+For LiDAR point cloud matching, iterative closest point (ICP) and normal distributions transform (NDT) algorithms are used.
+2D or 3D point cloud maps can be represented as a grid map or voxel map.

+### Back-end data processing

+Visual SLAM algorithms can be broadly classified into two categories Sparse methods match feature points of images and use algorithms such as PTAM and ORB-SLAM.
+Dense methods use the overall brightness of images and use algorithms such as DTAM, LSD-SLAM, DSO, and SVO.

+LiDAR point cloud matching generally requires high processing power, so it is necessary to optimize the processes to improve speed.
+Due to these challenges, localization for autonomous vehicles may involve fusing other measurement results such as wheel odometry, global navigation satellite system (GNSS), and IMU data.
+For applications such as warehouse robots, 2D LiDAR SLAM is commonly used, whereas SLAM using 3-D LiDAR point clouds can be used for UAVs and automated parking.<br/>

 Mathematically speaking given:<br/>
 <br/>![equation](https://wikimedia.org/api/rest_v1/media/math/render/svg/15cd7daffb06c3fa7898e10fe16953895cb3a369) -> map of the environment;<br/>
 <br/>![equation](https://wikimedia.org/api/rest_v1/media/math/render/svg/f279a30bc8eabc788f3fe81c9cfb674e72e858db) -> agent's current state;<br/>